WinVector/wrapr/extras/ggplot2_piped.md

 And this is where we stopped the `ggplot2` example in the [`wrapr`](https://winvector.github.io/wrapr/)'s [pipe RJournal article](https://journal.r-project.org/archive/2018/RJ-2018-042/index.html).
 The article was about the `wrap` dot-arrow-pipe, and not about `ggplot2` so it seemed important to move on from the example quickly.

-A minor (undiscussed) technical difficulty is: `ggplot2` users can store pieces of a plot in objects.
+A minor (undiscussed) technical difficulty is: `ggplot2` users can store pieces of a plot in variables (or more correctly variable names my refer to pieces in environments).
 They may use this to write more modular plotting code.
 For example suppose the user stored the `geom_line()` specification and the title in two variables as below.

 ``` r
 line <- geom_line(linetype = 2)